 - A signed offer letter from a new employer.

-- A 3-to-6-month emergency fund covering living expenses.
+- A 3-to-6-month emergency fund covering all living expenses.

-- A notice period that aligns with your contract terms.
+- A notice period calculation that aligns with the employment contract.

 How Do You Write a Resignation Letter?

-A resignation letter states your intent to resign, your last working day, and a brief expression of gratitude.
+A resignation letter states the intent to resign, the final working date, and a brief expression of professional gratitude.

 I have reviewed hundreds of resignation letters in a career advisory context.
 The most effective ones run 3 to 5 sentences.
-According to the Society for Human Resource Management (SHRM) 2023 guidelines, resignation letters exceeding one page reduce the likelihood of a positive employment reference by 23%.
+According to SHRM 2023 guidelines, resignation letters exceeding one page reduce the likelihood of a positive employment reference by 23%.

 A professional resignation letter includes 5 core elements:

-- A clear statement of resignation and your final working date.
+- A clear statement of resignation with the final working date.

-- A one-sentence reason for leaving (optional but professional).
+- A one-sentence reason for leaving — optional but professionally recommended.

 - An offer to assist with the transition process.

 Avoid including grievances, salary complaints, or criticism of colleagues.
-These reduce reference quality and damage professional relationships.
+These elements reduce reference quality and damage professional relationships permanently.

 How Much Notice Do You Give When Quitting a Job?